jeflucas/urlShortener/README.md

 - [ ] Day 5 - Search for feedback in the community & improove
 - [ ] Day 6 - Present the project with a Linkedin post

+## Prject Requirements

+The user will input a valid URL and click a "shorten" button.
+The shortened URL will then be displayed.

+The UI should include the following elements:

+- Text input for the user's URL
+- "Shorten" button to trigger the link shortening
+- Display area to return the shortened URL to the user